melodypapa/py-eb-model/README.md

 1. Change the attribute to start with lowercase
 2. *read_ref_value* and *read_optional_ref_value* method returns EcucRefType.
 3. Read the OsScheduleTable and export to excel
-4. REad the OsCounter and export to excel
+4. Read the OsCounter and export to excel

+**Version 1.0.2**

+1. Fix the setOsAlarmCallbackName bug